Capital Gains Tax (CGT)

 Capital Gains Tax is levied on gains arising from the ‘disposal’ of certain assets.

-Basic rate tax payers are charged at 18%, whereas higher and additional rate tax payers must pay 28%.
+Basic rate tax payers are charged at 10%, whereas higher and additional rate tax payers must pay 20%.
 As with Income Tax, each UK resident is given an annual allowance/exemption of £11,100 per annum (2016/17).
 When selling residential property there is an additional 8% surcharge applied to the 10% and 20% rates, this surcharge also applies to carried interest.

 For our private clients, disposals typically take the shape of selling shares in collective investments or the sale of a buy-to-let property.